rodrigovivi/linux/dim.rst

 extract-tags *branch* [*git-rangeish*]
 --------------------------------------
-This extracts various tags (eg. Reviwed-by:) from emails and applies them to the top commit on the given branch.
+This extracts various tags (e.g. Reviewed-by:) from emails and applies them to the top commit on the given branch.
 You can give the command a rangeish to add the tags from the same email to multiple already applied patches.